MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-existing-table.md

     > [!NOTE]
     > If you select **Ingest new data (Preview)** on a *table* row, the selected table name will appear in the **Project Details**.

-## Select an ingestion type

-* Under **Ingestion type**, do the following steps:
+1. Under **Ingestion type**, do the following steps:

    1. Select **from file**
    1. Select **Browse** to locate the file, or drag the file into the field.
     * A sample of the data appears.
 If you want to, you can filter it to ingest only files that begin end with specific characters.
     >[!NOTE]
     >When you adjust the filters, the preview automatically updates.